Welsh Government announces ‘sudden’ death of First Minister’s wife

 During the coronavirus pandemic, Mr Drakeford moved into a building in his garden to protect his wife and mother-in-law, who he said had been shielding.

-Politicians across the Senedd expressed their sympathies for Mr Drakeford and his family following news of Mrs Drakeford’s death.
+Politicians across the country expressed their sympathies for Mr Drakeford and his family following news of Mrs Drakeford’s death.

+Downing Street said Prime Minister Rishi Sunak had passed on his deepest condolences to Mr Drakeford privately.

+Labour leader Sir Keir Starmer said he was “deeply shocked and saddened” by the news.

 Andrew RT Davies, leader of the Welsh Conservatives, said: “My thoughts and prayers are with Mark Drakeford and his family at this exceptionally difficult time.